ffevotte/isend-mode.el/README.md

 ;; If you work with shell scripts
 (add-hook 'isend-mode-hook 'isend-default-shell-setup)

-;; If you work with python scripts using the default python interpreter (add-hook 'isend-mode-hook 'isend-default-python-setup)
+;; If you work with python scripts, one of those could be used (but not both!)
+;;   - default python interpreter
+(add-hook 'isend-mode-hook 'isend-default-python-setup)

+;;   - specific setup for iPython
+(add-hook 'isend-mode-hook 'isend-default-ipython-setup)

-;; If you work with python scripts using iPython (add-hook 'isend-mode-hook 'isend-default-ipython-setup)
+;; If you work with julia
+(add-hook 'isend-mode-hook 'isend-default-julia-setup)
 ```